Click Perimeter Tool to measure the distance between multiple points:

 Note that when the Perimeter Tool is enabled, the Format tab is available and can be used to customize the default properties of perimeter annotations:

 Figure 4.
 Format Tab, Perimeter Tool

-•Click options in the Shape Style group to select alternative default perimeter annotation styles.
+•Use the options in the Shape Style group to determine default perimeter annotation styles.

 •Click Exclusive Mode to give the Perimeter Tool priority over all other document content.
 When Exclusive Mode is enabled, the pointer ignores all interactive elements of documents other than base content.
 This makes it possible to create lines on areas that overlap with other content without the risk of accidentally selecting undesired items.
 When Exclusive Mode is disabled, the pointer recognizes and interacts with all content as normal.